alexholcombe/brms_psychometric_variableGuessRate_lapseRate/docs/index.md

 [do_all_model_recovery.html](../do_all_model_recovery.html)

-## Why is estimate of eta smaller by 0.16 than actual value?
+## Eta estimation by itself or in conjunction with lapse only (and no factors) seems ok

+Although it's often off by maybe 0.16

 I'm trying to get back to eta being so wrong when both lapse and logSigma estimated.